What credit card should you get if you want to redeem for flights with a Star Alliance airline? Let’s find out.

 Which Star Alliance airlines have their own UK credit card?

-The only UK card which allows you to earn Star Alliance miles directly is the Miles & More Global Traveller Card from Lufthansa.
+The only UK card which did allow you to earn Star Alliance miles directly was the Miles & More Global Traveller Card from Lufthansa.

 This card is currently suspended to new applications.
-It is planning to relaunch in late 2021, when it will switch to a Visa card.
+It was planning to relaunch in late 2021, switching to a Visa card, but I haven’t heard anything from issuer Cornercard for some time.
+My gut feeling is that it won’t happen but I live in hope.

 Which Star Alliance airlines are Amex Membership Rewards transfer partners?